Ontario Alignment By Overall Expectation

-Sparking Curiosity to Promote Conceptual Understanding of Multiplication and Division
+Sparking Curiosity to Fuel Sense Making of Multiplication and Division

 When one of our district math leads, Brennan Jones asked me to brainstorm some ways we could help his staff engage in some professional development around division and incorporate a 3 act math task into the learning, I immediately thought of some contexts where arrays, base ten blocks and area models could be used to help attack this concept.
 I was thinking about a box of Coca-Cola, jars of peppers and many other ideas prior to settling on the idea of donuts in a box.
 It was then that I remembered that Graham Fletcher, Mike Wiernicki, YummyMath and others had explored the Krispy Kreme Double Hundred Dozen box of doughnuts in the past (read about it here).
 However, these innovative mathletes had approached the problem from the angle of multiplication and possibly some extension questions related to proportional reasoning.
 Brennan and I thought that we might be able to take that idea and make some connections to division.

 This 3 act math task was designed with the idea of accessing student prior knowledge of multiplication and then connecting that knowledge to division including the use of open area models, repeated subtraction and then connecting these to a flexible division algorithm that is considered to be a more accessible algorithm for use by students with varying abilities.

 Kindergarten, grade 1 and grade 2 are not explicitly covered in this task, however it would be reasonable to modify this task to make useful for these levels as well.

 - Grade 3 – NS1 – divide whole objects and sets of objects into equal parts, and identify the parts using fractional names (e.g., one half; three thirds; two fourths or two quarters), without using numbers in standard fractional notation;